Diaoyutai State Guesthouse: Building #12

+Building #12 is located in the middle of the southern part of the hotel park, looking at Fangfeiyuan (Building #17), with 17 presidential suites, luxury suites, ordinary suites, standard guest rooms, and set up a meeting room, negotiation hall, banquet hall, four seasons hall.
+The Four Seasons Hall is spacious and bright, with rockeries, streams, springs, pools and valuable flowers and trees.

+Building #12 was once the residence of CCP Chairman Mao Zedong, as well as the place where U.S. President Reagan and British Prime Minister Margaret Thatcher stayed.

 Building #14

 On May 13–15, 1992, the Vice-Minister of Foreign Affairs of the People's Republic of China, Xu Dunxin, Ambassador Zhang Ruijie, and Undersecretaries of the Ministry of Foreign Affairs of the Republic of Korea, Roh Chang-hee (노창희) and Kwon Byeong-hyun (권병현), held the first round of pragmatic negotiations on the establishment of diplomatic relations in the Building #14, where the first round of negotiations ended inconclusively.
 To ensure the confidentiality of issues, the two sides agreed that the second round of negotiations still be held in Building #14.